dokato/dokato.github.io/content/pages/about.md

 - <a href="https://appsilon.com/internationalization-of-shiny-apps-i18n/" target="_blank"> Internationalization of shiny apps has never been easier </a> - 2018

-- <a href="https://appsilondatascience.com/create-outstanding-dashboards-with-the-new-semantic-dashboard-package/" target="_blank"> Create outstanding dashboards with the new semantic.dashboard package </a> - 2018

 ## <i class="fas fa-laptop"></i> Software

+- [TODOr](https://github.com/dokato/todor) - **addin to RStudio**, which helps discover all TODO places in the RStudio (rewarded as an **[addin of the day](https://twitter.com/rstudiotips/status/1128700643579842560) by RStudio**).

 - [Websites for Health Assesment Tool](https://github.com/dokato/healthcareonlinesources) - provides users with a ranking of online medical information sources credibility.
 Created at **NHS HackDay 2020** - 3rd place in a community vote.
 Chrome extension available to download from the <a href="https://chrome.google.com/webstore/detail/what-websites-for-health/maoedkipekbhpphphjmnmoccdgkkahfn" target="_blank"> Chrome store</a>.
-Also sister project: <a href="https://www.authentisci.com/" target="_blank"> AuthentiSci</a>.
+Also, see sister project: <a href="https://www.authentisci.com/" target="_blank"> AuthentiSci</a>.

-- [TODOr](https://github.com/dokato/todor) - **addin to RStudio**, which helps discover all TODO places in the RStudio (rewarded as an **[addin of the day](https://twitter.com/rstudiotips/status/1128700643579842560) by RStudio**).

 - [ARmadillo](https://armadillo-brain.herokuapp.com/) - **augmented reality** 3D MRI data visualization project, created at **OHBM Hackathon 2018** in Singapore.